virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Conduct a marriage by a legally sanctioned officiant

-• Complete the marriage license and return it to the Circuit Court Clerk's Office for recording within five after the marriage ceremony is over
+• Complete the marriage license and return it to the Circuit Court Clerk’s Office for recording within 5 days after the marriage ceremony.

 • Provide valid indentations.

 A marriage license is an official document that authorizes couples to marry.
-In Virginia, a marriage license is a legal requirement for marriage.
+In Virginia, marriage is a legal requirement.
 Individuals can not be officially married without obtaining and filling out a marriage license.

 Obtaining a marriage license in Virginia comes with the following eligibility criteria: